1808 Info 1 for William Crompton

 Source: IGI Joseph Crompton C: 30 Oct 1854 Ba: C106381 Father: William Crompton Nafferton, Yorkshire So: 919220 Mother: Sarah Crompton

-Later census show Joseph to be a shepherd visiting his sister Mary and her husband Richard Chaplin.
-See 1808info3 relating to the Chaplin family.
-William, his 'imbecile' and lame brother, lodges with his sister, perhaps in her care because his parents are dead or infirm.
+In 1881 William, his 'imbecile' and lame son, lodged with his Mary, perhaps in her care because his parents are dead or infirm.
 'Imbecile' is a generic term for any one with a disability.

 Source: GRO death William Crompton Driffield vol.9d p.229 - GRO 3rd quarter 1872